 They came from the mobbed-up city of Corleone, Sicily, but they perpetrated their murder and mayhem in the mean streets of New York City.

 The co-leader of the Black Hand was a monstrosity of a man named Giuseppe (Joe) Morello.
-Morello was born in 1867 with a severely deformed right hand that contained only an elongated pinkie finger that was bent grotesquely downward.
-As a result, Morello was called, “The Clutch-Hand,” “Little Finger,” and “One Finger Jack”.
+Morello was born in 1867 with a severely deformed right hand with only an elongated pinkie finger bent grotesquely downward.
+As a result, Morello was called “The Clutch-Hand,” “Little Finger,” and “One Finger Jack.”

-Joe Morello’s father, Calogero Morello, died in 1872 and his mother, Angelina Piazza, remarried one year later to Mafioso Bernardo Terranova.
+Joe Morello’s father, Calogero Morello, died in 1872, and his mother, Angelina Piazza, remarried one year later to Mafioso Bernardo Terranova.
 Joe Morello’s stepfather and mother had four children together: Nick, Ciro, Vincent, and Salvatrice.
-There is some confusion as to the exact relationships, but Nick Terranova, also known as Nick Morello, was, in fact, not Joe Morello’s brother, but his half-brother.
-Salvatrice Terranova married a wicked man named Ignazio Lupo The Wolf” Saietta, who later in America, along with Joe Morello, and Nick and Vincent Terranova, formed the hated, and much-feared Black Hand.
-For all practical purposes, Saietta and Morello had equal power in the organization.
+There is some confusion about the exact relationships, but Nick Terranova, also known as Nick Morello, was, in fact, not Joe Morello’s brother but his half-brother.
+Salvatrice Terranova married a wicked man named Ignazio Lupo, The Wolf” Saietta, who later in America, along with Joe Morello, Nick, and Vincent Terranova, formed the hated and much-feared Black Hand.
+Saietta and Morello had equal power in the organization for all practical purposes.

 While still in Corleone, Joe Morello and his three half-brothers were introduced by Bernardo Terranova into the Corleonesi Mafia (sometimes called the Fratuzzi), where they made their bones by killing whomever the Corleonesi bosses said needed to be killed.
 One such victim was Giovanni Vella, the head of a quasi-police force called the Guardie Campestri, or Field Guards, which patrolled Corleone on foot looking for Corleonesi Mafia members up to no good.